samjoredw/allocation_algo/README.txt

 INSTALL/EXECUTE:
 -------------------------------------------------------------------------------------
 Open up a terminal window and simply do the following.
-Perform the following commands in a bash shell session (copy and paste without "$"):
+Perform the following commands in a bash/zsh shell session (copy and paste without "$"):

     $ git clone https://github.com/samjoredw/allocation_algo.git
     $ cd allocation_algo